FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 }
 ```

-Now by simply adding a `where T: FromBigEndian<N>`, we take care of our 2 compiler errors
+Now by simply adding a `where T: FromBigEndian<N>`, we take care of the 2 compiler errors from our
-from our last look at this function.
-Ok, now let's revisit `read_u32`.
+last look at this function.
+With that in place we can now revisit `read_u32`.

 ```rust
 // lib.rs